Tag: Dr. B. Leela Prasad

 Q4) After surgery on the cervical spine, how long does it take to get better?

-Recovery largely depends on the stage of the disease at the time of surgery..
-If operated early , most patients can go back to work within a few weeks.
-Recovery also depends on the age of the patient , the number of levels involved, severity and nature of compression.
+Recovery largely depends on the stage of the disease at the time of surgery.
+If operated on early, most patients can go back to work within a few weeks.
+Recovery also depends on the age of the patient, the number of levels involved, and the severity and nature of compression.

 Q5) Why choose Amulya Hospital for Cervical Spine Surgery in Vizag?